 Creating collages, be it a house, a rainbow or pretty much anything else is always a fun activity.
 My little one loves squeezing the glue and sticking lots of pretty colours.
 The inspiration for this COLLAGE HOUSE came from the amazing ART BAR BLOG, I urge you to go and check out Barbara's website for the most amazing kids craft activity ideas.
 In Barbara's house collages she uses lots of fabric and buttons to create a patchwork look but you could use pretty much any materials you have to hand.
-We used a selection of coloured paper, old paintings, felt scraps (off cuts from making our children's dress up costumes), wooden craft sticks and items from the recycling bin like bottle tops and bread bag fasteners.
+We used a selection of coloured paper, old paintings, felt scraps, wooden craft sticks and items from the recycling bin like bottle tops and bread bag fasteners.

 - Cardboard to cut house shapes from